Vp3126/vishal_portfolio/portfolio/README.md

 >[!IMPORTANT]
 >## ⚙️ Modern Portfolio Features
 >The Modern Portfolio Website features responsive design with dark/light theme toggle, smooth animations, and interactive elements.
-It includes a working contact form with Netlify integration, project filtering system, and optimized performance.
+It includes a working contact form using Formspree, project filtering system, and optimized performance.
 The site showcases modern web development practices with semantic HTML, CSS Grid/Flexbox, and vanilla JavaScript for enhanced user experience.

 ### Technologies Used
 This project uses HTML5 for semantic markup and accessibility, CSS3 for modern styling with Grid and Flexbox layouts, and vanilla JavaScript for interactive functionality.
-It integrates Font Awesome for professional icons, Google Fonts for typography, and Netlify for hosting with form handling.
+It integrates Font Awesome for professional icons, Google Fonts for typography, and Formspree for reliable form handling.
 The portfolio demonstrates responsive design principles and web performance optimization.

 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg" width="50" height="50" alt="HTML5"></a>